szokrika/domegeo-netlify-cms/src/pages/index.md

   java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-intro:
+intropartners:
-  heading: Our Services
+  heading: Our Partners
-  description: DESCRIPTION
+  description:
 partners:
   - image: /img/terraproltd.jpg
     link: